eugeneuk/code-timer/README.md

 $timer->setCategoryColor('controller', 'red');

 // Starts and stops recording the request.
-Between those thow methods call
-// all rest methods should be called.
+// Between those thow methods call, all rest methods should be called.
 $timer->begin();
 $timer->end();